colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 ## Testing out your changes

 You added quite a few changes, let's test them out.

-Assuming your have a local HTTP server running at the root of the project, navigate to the server's address in your web browser and open the browser console window again.
+Assuming you have a local HTTP server running at the root of the project, navigate to the server's address in your web browser and open the browser console window again.

 First, enter the following line in your browser's console: